 Retail Locations | Harrah’s Cherokee Casino Resort, Harrah’s Cherokee Valley River |

-NC Sportsbook | Welcome Offer | Partner |
+NC Sportsbook | Partner |

-Underdog Sports | N/A | Sedgefield Country Club |
+Underdog Sports | Sedgefield Country Club |

-Our first and foremost criterion is a license to operate from the North Carolina Lottery Commission.
+Our first and foremost criterion is a license from the North Carolina Lottery Commission to operate.
 Without that, we cannot and will not recommend a North Carolina sportsbook to our users.
+Luckily, our top North Carolina mobile sportsbooks are well-versed in running secure apps.

-For each Sportsbook, simply follow these easy and straightforward steps:
+For each sportsbook, simply follow these easy and straightforward steps:

 You must be 21 or older to bet in North Carolina.
 To place a bet in North Carolina, you must show a photo ID as proof of age.
 This is part of North Carolina sports betting regulations to prevent underage gambling.